 Mount Mercy graduate students enrolled in a Master's level program may earn a maximum of 10 credit hours of doctoral course work.
 Credits earned under this policy may be applied to a doctoral program only with the approval of the appropriate Program Director.
+Doctoral level courses must be accepted to count towards the total hours needed for the master's degree.
 Students are not permitted to pursue a master's and doctoral degree concurrently.